SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 - If you are using a Mac, we recommend that you use [homebrew](http://brew.sh/) to install and manage NodeJS.

 > [!NOTE]
-> Current LTS version of NodeJS is 8.12.0.
+> Current LTS version of NodeJS is 10.13.0.
+Current supported LTS version of NodeJS is 8.x and can be downloaded from https://nodejs.org/en/download/releases/.
 Notice that 9.x or 10.x versions are currently not supported with SharePoint Framework development.

 ### Install a code editor